mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 ### Name-value groups

 To create a name-value group such as a definition list, type the term on a line by itself.
 On the next line, indent the definition.
-For example:

 ```
   Total users